hak5/keycroc-payloads/payloads/library/general/Multi_HID_TicTacToe/readme.md

 | 1.0     | Initial release |

 ## Description
-Play tic-tac-toe / noughts and crosses with the croc
+Play tic-tac-toe / noughts and crosses with the croc.

+Open a text editor, start the game and enjoy.

 ## Config
 Set the language file path on line 15'ish